-Exclude the following processes while detecting rogue processes # The DUCC Agents scan nodes for processes that should not be running; for example, # a job may have left a 'rogue' process alive when it exits, or a user may log in to a node # unexpectedly.
-These processes are reported to the administrators via the webserver for # possible action. # This configuration parameter enumerates processes by name which are ignored by the # rogue process detector. # default = sshd:,-bash,-sh,/bin/sh,/bin/bash,grep,ps ducc.agent.rogue.process.exclusion.filter=sshd:,-bash,-sh,/bin/sh,/bin/bash,grep,ps # Fudge Factor (in terms of percantage) that agent uses to multiply a share size when # determining if a JP exceeds its alloted memory, which is calculated as follows # (fudge factor/100)share size + share size.
+Max UID reserved by OS.
+This is used to detect rogue processes and to report # available memory on a node. # The ducc.agent.node.metrics.sys.uid.max property is droped in favor of # ducc.agent.rogue.process.sys.user.max, which seems more descriptive # # ducc.agent.node.metrics.sys.uid.max=500 ducc.agent.rogue.process.sys.uid.max=500 a job may have left a 'rogue' process alive when it exits, or a user may log in to a node unexpectedly.
+These processes are reported to the administrators via the webserver for # possible action. # This configuration parameter enumerates processes by name which are ignored by the # rogue process detector. # default = sshd:,-bash,-sh,/bin/sh,/bin/bash,grep,ps ducc.agent.rogue.process.exclusion.filter=sshd:,-bash,-sh,/bin/sh,/bin/bash,grep.ps # Fudge Factor (in terms of percantage) that agent uses to multiply a share size when # determining if a JP exceeds its alloted memory, which is calculated as follows # (fudge factor/100)\share size + share size.
 If this number exceeds JPs RSS, the agent # kills the process. # The DUCC agent monitors the size of the resident memory of its spawned processes.
 If a # process exceeds its declared memory size by any significant amount it is terminated and # a ShareSizeExceeded message is sent.
 The Job Driver counts this towards the maximum # errors for the job and will eventually terminate the job if excessive such errors occur. # This property defines the percentage over the declared memory size that a process is # allowed to grow to before being terminated. # To disable this feature, set the value to -1. ducc.agent.share.size.fudge.factor=5 # Enable/Disable CGroup support. # If CGroups are not installed on a specific machine, this is ignored. # With CGroups the RSS for a managed process (plus any children processes it may spawn) is # limited to the allocated share size.
 Additional memory use goes to swap space.
 DUCC # monitors and limits swap use to the same proportion of total swap space as allocated # share size is to total RAM.
 If a process exceeds its allowed swap space it is terminated # and a ShareSizeExceeded message is sent to the Job Driver. # Nodes not using CGroups fall back to the ducc.agent.share.size.fudge.factor. ducc.agent.launcher.cgroups.enable=true # Define location of cgroups utils like cgexec.
 For mixed clusters with different # flavors of unix, the utilities may be in different places.
-In such case, add a # a comma separated list of paths like this: # ducc.agent.launcher.cgroups.utils.dir=/usr/bin,<0S 1 path>,<0S 2 path> ducc.agent.launcher.cgroups.utils.dir=/usr/bin,/bin # Set cgroup memory.swappiness ducc.agent.launcher.cgroups.swappiness=10 # Number of retries to use when cgcreate fails ducc.agent.launcher.cgroups.max.retry.count=1 # Amount by which to increase delay (in msecs) between each retry # Defines a delay factor in millis an agent will use to determine how long it # should sleep between cgroup create retries.
+In such case, add a # a comma separated list of paths like this: # ducc.agent.launcher.cgroups.utils.dir=/usr/bin,<OS 1 path>,<OS 2 path> ducc.agent.launcher.cgroups.utils.dir=/usr/bin,/bin # Set cgroup memory.swappiness ducc.agent.launcher.cgroups.swappiness=10 # Number of retries to use when cgcreate fails ducc.agent.launcher.cgroups.max.retry.count=1 # Amount by which to increase delay (in msecs) between each retry # Defines a delay factor in millis an agent will use to determine how long it # should sleep between cgroup create retries.
 Each time cgcreate fails # an agent will increment the delay by adding the delay factor to a previous # delay.
-If the delay factor is 2000, on first cgcreate failure an agent will # wait 2000 ms, on second failure the wait time will be 4000, on third 6000, and # so on. ducc.agent.launcher.cgroups.retry.delay.factor=2000
+If the delay factor is 2000, on first cgcreate failure an agent will # wait 2000 ms, on second failure the wait time will be 4000, on third 6000, and # so on. ducc.agent.launcher.cgroups.retry.delay.factor=2000 # Exclusion file to enable node based exclusion for cgroups and aps # syntax: <node>=cgroups,ap # the above will exclude node from using cgroups and/or prevent deployment of APs ducc.agent.exclusion.file=\${DUCC\HOME}/resources/exclusion.nodes